ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 ## Unknown

-I don't have any of these devices.
+I don't have any of the following devices.
 It is possible that it might be easy to support them, or not.

 - Nintendo Switch controllers
 - Steam controllers

 ## Bluetooth BLE: Not supported ATM

-But not every Bluetooth HID device is "Classic".
+Not every Bluetooth HID device is "Classic".
 Some of them are "BLE" (low energy).
 And "BLE" devices are **not supported** at the moment, like:

 - Apple TV remote control (1st gen)